pythonanywhere/flask-tutorials/tutorial-2.md

     db.session.add(caroline)
     db.session.commit()

-Hit control-D to exit the shell.
+Hit control-D to exit the shell, then go to the MySQL console again.
+Run `select * from users;` once more to see that you now have three rows, each representing one of the users we just added.

 Now, go over to the "Web" tab to reload the website.
 It should work exactly as before, but when you log in, you'll need to use the new passwords.
 Our users are now stored in the database!